ADMINISTRATIVE CODE

 Section 1255.50 Endorsement

-a) An applicant who is licensed/registered under the laws of another state or territory of the United States or of a foreign country and who wishes to register as an interior designer shall file an application, on forms provided by the Division, together with:
+a) In accordance with 225 ILCS 310/10 of the Act, an applicant who is licensed/registered under the laws of another state or territory of the United States or of a foreign country and who wishes to register as an interior designer shall file an application, on forms provided by the Division, together with:

-1) Official transcripts verifying the conferral date of a degree in Interior Design or Architecture from an accredited institution meeting the requirements as set forth in Section 1255.30 of this Part or an official evaluation used in satisfying the requirements under Section 1255.31 of this Part;
+1) Official transcripts verifying the conferral date of a degree in Interior Design or Architecture from an accredited institution meeting the requirements as set forth in Section 1255.30 or an official evaluation used in satisfying the requirements under Section 1255.31;

-2) Certification, on forms provided by the Division, for all the required full-time diversified interior design experience, based on applicant’s education as defined in Section 1255.40(g) of this Part;
+2) Certification, on forms provided by the Division, for all the required full-time diversified interior design experience, based on applicant's education as defined in Section 1255.40(g);

 3) Certification from the state or territory of the United States or the foreign country in which the applicant was originally licensed/registered and any location in which the applicant predominantly practices and is currently licensed/registered, stating: